stevearc/overseer.nvim/README.md

     separator = "────────────────────────────────────────",
     -- Default direction.
 Can be "left" or "right" direction = "left",
-    bindings = {
+    -- Set keymap to "None" to remove default behavior bindings = {
       ["?"] = "ShowHelp",
       ["<CR>"] = "RunAction",